shivamsouravjha/Cache-Red/README.md

 # Cache-Red
-While using any social media have you ever experienced that unless you refresh the age, the posts don't change?
+While using any social media platform have you ever experienced that unless you refresh the page, the posts don't change?
 What's the reason behind this?

+It's a basic caching.

+Now what is that and why is that used can be found in many places.

 Well this is one such tutorial(more of a I learnt and built so sharing my learning experience)